manassaloi/manassaloi.github.io/_posts/2025-06-18-underutilised-knowledge.markdown

 ---
 layout: post
-title:  "Underutilised knowledge is the new underutilised asset."
+title:  "Underutilised knowledge is the new underutilised asset"
 ---

 A lot of VCs are excited seeing Scale’s outcome.Accel just made 2.5B as an early investor on Meta’s Scale AI deal.